 We next investigated whether core neurons from cortical ensembles identified by CRFs represent the optimal group of neurons for the prediction of presented visual stimuli.
 To do this, we randomly resized identified cortical ensembles adding or removing elements from the group (Figures 6A-6D) and examined the prediction performance.
 The similarity between population vectors of resampled ensembles has a maximum value when ensemble size is unchanged (Figure 6A).
 Furthermore, the core neurons from cortical ensembles achieve the best accuracy, precision and recall when predicting the presented visual stimuli, compared with resized ensembles (Figures 6B-6D).

 So far we have shown that core neurons identified by CRFs represent the optimal population to predict external visual stimuli.
-This fact raises the question of whether CRFs ensembles are a specific non-random subgroup.
-To answer this question, we randomly sampled a subset of the total neuronal population, ranging from 10% to 90% of all neurons.
-We observed that prediction performance from random groups of neurons is significantly lower than CRFs ensemble performance (Figures 6E-6H), indicating that identified ensembles are non-random groups of neurons.
+This fact raises the question of whether CRF ensembles are a specific non-random subgroup.
+To answer this question, we randomly sampled a subset of the total neuronal population, ranging from 10% to 100% of the number of core neurons.
+We observed that prediction performance from random groups of neurons is significantly lower than CRF ensemble performance (Figures 6E-6H), indicating that identified ensembles are non-random groups of neurons.

 CRFs as a tool for the targeted manipulation of cortical microcircuits